mrak/stubby4node/README.md

 * `request`: describes the client's call to the server
    * `method`: GET/POST/PUT/DELETE/etc.
    * `url`: the URI string.
 GET parameters should also be included inline here
+   * `headers`: a key/value map of headers the server should respond to
    * `post`: a string matching the textual body of the response.
 * `response`: describes the server's response to the client
    * `headers`: a key/value map of headers the server should use in it's response